heroku/heroku-kafka-demo-go/README.markdown

 Create a heroku app with Kafka attached:

 ```
-$ heroku create
+$ heroku apps:create your-cool-app-name
-$ heroku addons:create heroku-kafka:standard-0
+$ heroku git:remote -a your-cool-app-name
-$ heroku kafka:wait
+$ heroku addons:create heroku-kafka:basic-0
 ```

-Create the sample topic, by default the topic will have 32 partitions:
+Create the sample topic and consumer group.
+By default, the topic will have 8 partitions:

 ```
 $ heroku kafka:topics:create messages
+$ heroku kafka:consumer-groups:create heroku-kafka-demo
 ```
 Deploy to Heroku and open the app:

 ```